heroku/heroku-buildpack-metrics/README.md

 $ heroku buildpacks:publish heroku/metrics vXXX
 ```

-This will publish whatever is in the repo (including dirty changes), which is why
+This will publish the tag `vXXX` as a new version of the
-we suggest running `git reset` first.
+`heroku/metrics` buildpack.
+If you get a 401 you may not have the right
+permissions to publish.
+Check with @jkutner

 ## Testing